agrashrawan/quora_question_similarity/README.md

 3) Plus one model.png file which shows the structure of the model.

 How to use Model_training
-1) In future if you want to change the model structure than this file can be used to generate new models.
-2) After running this file it will make new models and tokenizer in the same folder.
+1) You need to first creat model and tokenizer to run data prediction file.
+2) To do that first download stanford glove vector file and copy glove.6B.300d.txt it in Model_training.
-3) After this you need to copy these models and tokenizer in Data prediction.
+3) After this when you will run my_model.py model and tokenizer will be created.
+You need to copy these models and tokenizer in Data prediction.
+4) Do not forgrt to rename these to my_model_9.h5, mymodel_tok.

 How to use Data prediction